Multi-messenger constraints on LIGO/Virgo/KAGRA gravitational wave binary black holes merging in AGN disks: Discussion

 \section{Discussion}

 Our posterior on $\lambda$ is consistent with the $\lambda = 0$ case, and leads to the expectation that $<3\%$ of LVK BBHs produce detectable AGN flares as counterparts, given the ZTF observations and the GWTC-3 catalog.
-This is not surprising in light of the findings of \citet{graham_light_2023}.
-Assuming that $\sim 50\%$ of LVK BBH mergers arise in AGN disks, that roughly half of the merger remnants are kicked away from the observer (therefore any EM radiation would be unlikely to reach us through the optically thick disk), and that about half of the AGNs are unobscured, they calculated an expected number of flares from BBH mergers of $\sim 3$, corresponding to less than $\sim 4\%$ of the GWTC-3 events under consideration.
+This is not surprising in light of the findings of previous works \citealt{graham_light_2023}: assuming that $\sim 50\%$ of LVK BBH mergers arise in AGN disks, that roughly half of the merger remnants are kicked away from the observer (therefore any EM radiation would be unlikely to reach us through the optically thick disk), and that about half of the AGNs are unobscured, they calculated an expected number of flares from BBH mergers of $\sim 3$, corresponding to less than $\sim 4\%$ of the GWTC-3 events under consideration.
 With a similar reasoning, we can see that even if 40\% of LVK BBH mergers arise in AGN disks, we can get a value of $\lambda$ consistent with our upper limit.

-In other words, our constraint still allows for the possibility that $\lesssim40\%$ of LVK BBH events originate in the disks of AGNs.
+In other words, our constraint is consistent with the scenario where $\lesssim40\%$ of LVK BBH events originate in the disks of AGNs, with geometrical constrains on flare visibility reducing the rate to the value we measure for our upper limit.

-The association probability posteriors in Fig. \ref{fig:assoc_probs} aid in the evaluation of causality in the case of particular multimessenger GW-flare pairings.
-At the broadest level, it can be seen that none of the associations is strongly preferred, with the flare J181719.94+541910.0 strongly preferring the background origin case ($p_{j}^{\rm BG-AGN} > 0.98$ at the $1\sigma$ level), and the $p_{j}^{\rm BG-AGN}$ distributions for all other flares also peaking at 1.
+The association posterior probabilities in Fig. \ref{fig:assoc_probs} aid in the evaluation of causality in the case of particular multimessenger GW-flare pairings.

+At the broadest level, it can be seen that the background case is preferred for all flares, exhibited by the $p_{j}^{\rm BG-AGN}$ distribution peaking at 1 and all of the $p_{ij}^{\rm GW-AGN}$ distributions peaking at 0.